 First things first

-Pupillage is divided into four periods of three months and you will have a different pupil supervisor for each period.
+Pupillage is divided into five periods of three months and you will have a different pupil supervisor for each period.
 Our supervisors are all on the approved register maintained by the Bar Council and have attended the ‘Training for Prospective Pupil Masters’ course.